Jamnagar: Sports

-Cricket is a major sport in Jamnagar.
+Cricket is a popular sport in Jamnagar.
 A number of Indian Test cricketers hail from Jamnagar, including Vinoo Mankad, Indrajitsinhji, Ajay Jadeja, and Ravindra Jadeja.
 HH Shri Jam Ranjitsinji built the Ajitsinhji Pavilion cricket ground in 1908.
 The Ranji Trophy and Duleep Trophy Indian cricket competitions were named in memory of the princes of Jamnagar.

 The municipal corporation built the sports complex with a swimming pool, badminton court, and other facilities.
 There is also an 80-year-old sports club, Summair Sports Club, built by the erstwhile rulers of Jamnagar.
 It has a swimming pool, tennis, squash, and badminton courts, a billiard hall, a table tennis facility, and a hotel.

 Parks and recreation

-Museums

 The Kotha Bastion museum contains sculptures, coins, inscriptions, copper plates, and the skeleton of a whale.
 The museum also has an old well where water is drawn by blowing into a small hole in the floor.
 The Lakhota Museum is in the former Lakhota Palace.
 This small museum has a collection of sculptures from the 9th to the 18th centuries, antique weapons, and pottery found in medieval villages from the surrounding area.